-13.1.
-Waiting List

-13.1.1.
-Where a place is not available for a particular child who otherwise meets the Threshold Criteria listed above in Section 5.7 and the Board of Management is refusing to enrol the child in a particular class due to the class being full, the parents will be asked if they wish their child be placed on the Waiting List.
+- 13.1.
+Waiting List - 13.1.1.
+Where a place is not available for a particular child who otherwise meets the Threshold Criteria listed above in Section 5.7 and the Board of Management is refusing to enrol the child in a particular class due to the class being full, the parents will be asked if they wish their child be placed on the Waiting List. - 13.1.2.

-- 13.1.2.
 The Waiting List will operate for one school year.
-It will run until the end of the Academic Year for which the offers were made in that Applications Process.
-On the last of day in June of each year, the Waiting list will cease to operate. - 13.1.3.
+It will run until the end of the Academic Year for which the offers were made in that

+Applications Process.
+On the last of day in June of each year, the Waiting list will cease to operate.

+- 13.1.3.
 If a child is entered on the Waiting List for a particular academic year, this will not give them any priority for entry in the academic year commencing the following September.
 A new application for the child will be required for the following academic year even if they are placed on the Waiting List and his/her application will be processed again under the Admissions and Participation Policy. - 13.1.4.
 The child will be listed on the Waiting List only in respect of the class for which his/her application was considered (the destination class) and each child will be listed on the Waiting List in the order of their marks according to the Assessment Criteria.
-Late and Mid Year applications which fulfil the Threshold Criteria will be added to the end of the Waiting List.
-If a place becomes available during the Academic Year in the destination class, the place will be offered first to qualifying children in the order they are listed on the school's Waiting List for that class and only after that to children who make Mid-Year Applications. - 13.1.5.
+If a place becomes available during the Academic Year in the destination class, the place will be offered first to children in the order they are listed on the school's Waiting List for that class - 13.1.5.
 If the child's parents/guardians wish to reapply for entry the following Academic year, they may do so.
 Their child will continue to be listed on the Waiting List in the interim until the end of the Academic Year. - 13.1.6.
 Parents should note that if during the Academic Year in question, the child ceases for any reason to meet all the Threshold Criteria, the child will be removed from the Waiting List and will be formally refused a place in the school.